Difference Between Hindu and Islamic Architecture

 Hindu vs Islamic Architecture

-The evolution of Indian architecture over the ages may be split into three different phases: Ancient architecture, medieval architecture, and modern architecture are the three types of architecture.
+The evolution of Indian architecture over the ages may be split into three phases: Ancient, medieval, and modern architecture are the three types of architecture.

 Regional, climatic, ethnic, racial, historical, and language elements all have an impact on architecture.
-Indian architecture mostly includes temples with a tower in the center.
+Indian architecture mostly includes temples with a tower in the centre.

 Islamic architecture is one of the most well-known architectural styles in the world.